cesaredef/cecast/README.md

       1     779452  779453  G    A    CGO_avcdmy   A    A    A    A    A    A    A    A    A    ?
       1     780033  780034  C    A    CGO_avcdmy   A    A    A    A    A    A    A    A    A    A
       ```
-      - *Columns 1-3*: Chromosome, start, and end coordinates.
+      - *Columns 1-3*: Chromosome, start, and end coordinates for hg19/GCRh37.
       - *Columns 4-5*: Ancestral and derived alleles.
       - *Column 6*: Specifies the ancestry type and lineage.
 For example, *CBGO_avcdmy* means that Chimpanzee, Bonobo, Gorilla and Orangutan have the same ancestral allele, and that Altai, Vindija, Chagyrskaya, Denisova, Mbuti and Yoruba are all derived. *BGO_acy* means that Bonobo, Gorilla and Orangutan have the same ancestral allele and Altai, Chagyrskaya, and Yoruba the derived allele.
       - *Remaining columns*: Represent alleles from 10 modern humans.